sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 ### Tracked.outputChanged

 The tracking works by stamping the files (collecting file attributes), storing the stamps in a cache, and comparing them later.
-Sometimes it's important to pay attention to the timing of when stamping happens.
-Suppose we want to format TypeScript files, and use SHA-1 hash to detect changes.
-If we stamped before we run the formatter, it would be invalidated the next time the task is called because the formatter itself may modify the TypeScript files.
+Sometimes, it's important to pay attention to the timing of when stamping happens.
+Suppose that we want to format TypeScript files, and use SHA-1 hash to detect changes.
+Stamping the files _before_ running the formatter would cause the cache to be invalidated in subsequent calls to the task.
+This is because the formatter itself may modify the TypeScript files.

 Use `Tracked.outputChanged` stamps _after_ your work is done to prevent this.